Financial-Times/o-ads/README.md

 ## `oAds.initialising`
 Triggered when the library starts the initialisation process.

-Also at this point, if validateAdsTraffic is set to true, o-ads will check if the traffic validation script (currently moat.js) is available and use it to check if the traffic source is a valid one.

-## `oAds.IVTComplete`
-If validateAdsTraffic is set to true, this event is triggered as soon as the traffic has been validated or, if the traffic validation script can’t been found, when the associated timeout period expires.

 ## `oAds.initialised`
 Triggered when the library has been initialised and the config has been set.
 (Note: the GPT library may not have been loaded by this point).